-Semen carries millions of sperm that are hardwired to swim as vigorously as possible to find a woman’s egg.
-A woman is fertile when her ovary has released a ripe egg into a fallopian tube.
+Semen carries millions of sperm that are hardwired to swim as vigorously as possible to find an egg.
+A person assigned female at birth is fertile when their ovary has released a ripe egg into a fallopian tube.
 This happens once a month.

-For an egg to be fertilized, sperm must be in the vagina, so that they can swim up to and through the opening of the uterus, called the cervix.
-From there, sperm continue through the uterus and up into the fallopian tube where one or more sperm attempt to penetrate the egg.
+For an egg to be fertilized, sperm must be in the vagina so they can swim up to and through the opening of the uterus, called the cervix.
+From there, sperm continue through the uterus and up into the fallopian tube, where one or more sperm attempt to penetrate the egg.

-But there is no internal link between the anus and the reproductive organs where a woman’s eggs are released each month, waiting for a sperm to fertilize them.
+There is no internal link between the anus and the reproductive organs where an egg is released each month, waiting for a sperm to fertilize it.
 Sperm has to reach the egg for pregnancy to occur.

 Fertilization only requires one single sperm.
-The more recent the ejaculation, the more likely sperm outside the body is still alive and mobile.
+The more recent the ejaculation, the more likely the sperm outside the body are still alive and moving.

-So highly unlikely, it’s possible that stray sperm before or after unprotected anal penetration could reach the vagina.
-But remember that for anal sex to result in pregnancy, not only would sperm need to reach the vagina somehow, but the woman would also have to be in her fertile window.
-This is typically a period of three to seven days each cycle.
+Remember that for anal sex to result in pregnancy, not only would sperm need to reach the vagina somehow, but the person with a vagina would also have to be in their fertile window.
+This is typically a span of 3 to 7 days each cycle.

 So in theory, even without ejaculation in the vagina, pregnancy could occur with vaginal penetration during foreplay leading up to anal sex.
-If you want to avoid pregnancy and aren’t using other methods of birth control, it’s best to avoid vaginal penetration altogether.
+If you want to avoid pregnancy and are not using other methods of birth control, it’s best to avoid vaginal penetration altogether.

 On the other hand, keep in mind that disease and injury are